 Driving time Waitomo Caves to Rotorua 148 km / 91 miles, 2.5 hours

 After your cave adventure, enjoy the scenic journey to Rotorua, distinguished by Maori culture and geothermal activity.
+This diverse city will put on a display as you encounter geysers, mud pools, steaming craters and 16 beautiful lakes.

 Stay 3 nights in Rotorua.